Dental Conditions in Children: Effect on Health & Quality of Life

 • First tooth appears after being cleaned with moist cotton

-• “RAISE THE LIP” Once a month at home to check for white/brown spots
+• Once a month children must raise their lip at home to check for white/brown spots

-• Parents use a soft brush and fluoride toothpaste to brush their teeth.
+• So, Parents should use a soft brush with fluoride toothpaste for brushing of their teeth & also for Dental Conditions in Children

 • Swipe, under two years